-Erosion control measures consisting of straw wattles, silt fence and gravel bags are being maintained along the ROW in accordance with the SWPPP and MM-HYD-1 (See Photo 3 - Attachment A).
-Staged and active stationary equipment featured containment as required by MM-HAZ-1a.
+Erosion control measures consisting of straw wattles, silt fence and gravel bags are being maintained along the ROW in accordance with the SWPPP and MM-HYD-1 (See Photo 2-Attachment A).
+Fill slopes were sprayed with hydro mulch in an effort to reduce soil erosion in accordance with BIO1-d and the Habitat Restoration Plan.
+Staged and active stationary equipment featured containment as required by MM-HAZ-1a (See Photo 3-Attachment A).
 Jurisdictional waterways were marked off with blue flagging to highlight their location for avoidance.
-ESA's were marked, including special species flagging for plants as stipulated by BIO-5b.
+ESAs were marked, including special species flagging for plants as stipulated by BIO-5b.